kubeckaj/JKCS.py-Manual/docs/source/JKMD/HowToJKMD.rst

 Installing JKMD
 ===============

-You just need some Python libraries that JKQC is using and the Python calculators such as XTB, TBlite, ORCA.
-Hence, if you during setup of the JKCS did not use -calculators or -all arguments, you must update those:
+You just need some Python libraries that is also required by JKQC and the Python calculators such as XTB, TBlite, ORCA.
+Hence, if you during setup of the JKCS did not use :guilabel:`-calculators` or :guilabel:`-all`, you must update those:

 .. code-block:: bash

    cd JKCS2.1
    sh setup.sh -update -calculators

 .. hint::

-   If you are doing your first setup, using -all might be quite heavy, so try to specify just what do you want to use and eventually add your group name if I predefined some paths for you:
+   If you are doing your first setup, using :guilabel:`-all` might be quite heavy, so try to specify just what do you want to use and eventually add your group name if I predefined some paths for you:

   .. code-block:: bash